Dirty Hands //

 Is it time for kids to become nature kids?

 As adults it’s easy to overlook the benefit of being nature kids.
 The benefits of spending consistent time outside can have on our health and wellbeing.

 Hundreds of studies over the years have linked long-term health benefits to regular time spent outdoors.
 This includes a decrease in diabetes and cardiovascular mortality, lower blood pressure and heart rate and a better immune system.

 One thing is for certain.
 We don’t speak enough about the impact nature and spending regular time outdoors can have.
 That impact affects our children’s wellbeing and their growth and development.

 Nature kids are healthy kids.

 We’re blessed to have advancements in technology, the introduction of online learning and a greater access to tech devices.
 But this has also created a generation of children that are spending more time indoors than ever before.
-Maybe it’s time we reconsider indoors classrooms.
+Maybe it’s time we reconsider indoor classrooms.
 Let’s instead explore the benefits to teaching kids in nature and outdoors where possible.

-Teaching in the Outdoors
+Teaching in the outdoors.